 There’s No Job Security

 This may or may not be true in your case, but if you’re self-employed – it’s the cold, hard truth.
 Based on a typical career model, there’s no room for advancement within a company.
 However, depending on how you look at it, there’s actually all the room for growth.
 If you work hard enough, you’ll create your own advancement opportunities.
-The sky’s the limit when you work for yourself.

 Getting Paid Can be a Hassle